ThomasByr/RL-CartPole/README.md

 **bugs** (final correction patch version)

 - deprecated packages in imported libs : to be removed in python 3.12 and pillow 10
-- cudart64_110.dll not found
+- ~~cudart64_x.dll not found~~ : resolved locally (v1.1.5)
-- tensorflow warnings about deleted checkpoint with unrestored values
+- tensorflow warnings about deleted checkpoint with unrestored values when not saving final run as gif or not running the "interactive" mode

 **todo** (first implementation version)

 - [x] CartPole-v0 -> CartPole-v1 : kept both (v1.1.0)
 - [x] manually tilt the cart : (v1.1.3)
-- [ ] unable to find and utilize gpu
+- [x] unable to find and utilize gpu : (v1.1.5)
+- [ ] distributed learning
+- [ ] linux compatible versions